Abal8/Abal8/README.md

 - 👋 Hi, I’m @Abal8
 - 👀 I’m interested in ...
-Learning to code
+Web design and Python
 - 🌱 I’m currently learning ...
-Python
+HTML, CSS, Python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... aaronb011@proton.me

 <!---
 Abal8/Abal8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.